-From April 30 to May 3, come see classic and contemporary independent horror cinema at the Stanley Film Festival 2015.
+From April 28 to May 1, come see classic and contemporary independent horror cinema at the 4th Annual Stanley Film Festival 2016.
 The four-day event showcases filmmakers' latest works, Q&A discussions, industry panels, student film competition, and special events for cinema insiders, enthusiasts and fellow artists.
-In addition to being able to see the film festival with films by both emerging and established filmmakers, you can participate in games, a Zombie Crawl, a murder mystery dinner, a Big Wheel Death Race, and Dead Right Horror Trivia.

-Go 4th Festival - a family fun evening of activities, food, and music celebrating Independence Day.
-Fairgrounds at Stanley Park 6:30 - 9:00 pm.
-Fireworks over Lake Estes starting around 9:30 pm.
+Go 4th Festival - a family fun evening of activities, food, and music celebrating our nation's Independence Day.
+Fairgrounds at Stanley Park 6:30 - 9:00 pm on July 3rd with music from Walker Williams.
+Fireworks over Lake Estes starting around 9:30 pm on July 4th.
 Professional Bull Riding (Touring Pro Division).